MachoGoldRam/Mist11/README.md

 > Rectify11 can only be installed in fresh OS deployments.
 Mica options must be DESELECTED upon installation.
 > Don't use these mods with MicaForEveryone either.
 > I advise AGAINST using StartAllBack, OpenShell, ExplorerPatcher, Start11 and similar software when using these mods.

-## Configuration Parameters
-WIP - Coming in the following days.

 ## Acknowledgement
  - Ageo typeface by [Eko Bimantada](https://fontesk.com/designer/eko-bimantara/).